It’s an excellent time to consider mortgages in Portugal. The Portuguese housing market is extremely solid with good potential for future growth.

 Banks offering mortgages

 At least 15 Portuguese banks offer mortgages.
-Here are some of the ones we’ve spoken to.
+Here are some of the ones I’ve spoken to.

 - Caixa Geral